oughtinc/primer/chapters/action-selection/one-shot-action-selection.md

 ## Choosing actions

-Let's start by just making a prompt for choosing an action, without hooking it up actually executing the action.
+Let's start by just making a prompt for choosing an action, without hooking it up to actually executing the action.
 This way, we can check whether the model is even capable of making reasonable choices.

 There's a long list of actions we could choose between.
 For this first version, we'll limit ourselves to: